AidData-WM/alexm-util/README.md

 ```

 ###7. attributes2density_multi.py
-A distributed density field calculator that takes a CSV (and optionally a shapefile), and returns a SHP.
+A distributed density field calculator that takes a CSV (and optionally a shapefile), and returns a SHP (named clip.shp) that contains density field information.

 ####Dependencies
 1. Python